danyi1212/drf-access-policy/docs/usage/view_set_usage.md

 # Policy for ViewSet

-A policy is comprised of "statements" that declare what "actions" a "principal" can or cannot perform on the resource, with optional custom checks that can examine any detail of the current request.
+Policy contains "statements" that declare what "actions" a "principal" can or cannot perform on the resource, with optional conditions that can examine any detail of the current request.

 Two key points to remember going forward:

-- all access is implicitly denied by default
+* All access is implicitly denied by default.
-- any statement with the "deny" effect overrides any and all "allow" statement
+* Any statement with the "deny" effect overrides any and all "allow" statement.

-Let's look at the policy below, which is for an articles endpoint exposed through a `ViewSet`.
+Let's look at the policy below, which is for an articles' endpoint exposed through a `ViewSet`.

 ```python hl_lines="9"
 class ArticleAccessPolicy(AccessPolicy):